voxdotdev/pshellintro/README.md

 Level: Beginner

+Example personal use cases of PowerShell </br>
+(This list will grow as I learn more of its capabilities)

+* Git automation; repo commits / frequently used commands
+* Downloading files to patch for frequent updates (e.g gaming clients, community mods)

 ## Prerequisites
 Command line shells (Command Prompt / Git Bash) </br>
 Basic understanding of Visual Studio Code + Extensions </br>